derwiki/layoff-runbook/README.md

 you connected (in a way that you used to be connected at work) and isn't just doomscrolling.
 As much as you can, make this energizing in a way that applying for jobs or studying for interviews might not be.
+1. Ponder what you want to do, write down what an ideal position looks like, make a mind map describing your capabilities.
+Ask ChatGpt to describe your capabilities based on your resume.
+Make a one sentence, one paragraph elevator pitch.
+Write your personal introduction section for your resume.
+1. Find some good resume templates.
+Consider format with introduction, list of skills, list of platforms, work chronology with list of accomplishments in form (action taken, measured by, business result)
+1. Reach out to most of your contacts with your one sentence skill summary.
+Linked in contacts may not get the notification, try checking their contact info for an email address.
+You may find a manager from 25 years ago can make a job for you or an intern you mentored is willing to do a lot to find the best people in the organization.
+1. Make a schedule.
+Spend some time exercising, learning, relaxing, building something.
+1. Talk to some friendly recruiters and people who just completed a job search.
+Learn what ATS is and why you may want several targeted resumes and may want to tailor them for different job descriptions.

 # Starting a job search
 ## Decide how long you want to job search for